 Ratcliffe is a fun, though terribly underutilized villain.
 He has a little more purpose for his evil deeds than most Disney villains (he’s described as a “failed social climber,” with his current expedition being his last chance to prove his qualities), but he never gets much time to interact with the heroes.
 It almost feels like Ratcliffe is part of a sidestory of the film, instead of its primary antagonist.

 True to the Disney form, a group of comedic sidekicks are involved, to add a little more humor and personality to the film.
-Pocahontas is often joined by a raccoon named Miko and a hummingbird named Flit who, along with Ratcliffe’s dog Percy, provide some fun, cartoonish antics.
+Pocahontas is often joined by a raccoon named Miko and a hummingbird named Flit who, along with Ratcliffe’s dog Percy, provide some cartoonish antics, which can be fun, but feel a tad unnecessary this time around.
 But it’s Ratcliffe’s naive and well-meaning manservant Wiggins (also voiced by Stiers) who is probably the film’s funniest aspect.

 The soundtrack to Pocahontas is probably the one piece of the film that even its harshest critics can appreciate to some degree.
 I would argue that the film’s centerpiece number “Colors of the Wind” is better than any one song from The Lion King, as it sums up the film’s message in one beautiful musical piece.
 “Just Around the River Bend” isn’t quite as good, but nonetheless catchy.
 “Mine, Mine, Mine” serves as Ratcliffe’s obligatory villain song, and it’s actually a pretty fun one, until John Smith strangely gets a verse in it and it loses some of its villainous charm.
 “Savages” serves as the film’s climactic musical number, and is effectively frightening in its lyrics.